SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 There are a *bunch* of different ways for the users of our API to mess things up, like bad JSON or doing silly things like passing a negative number for the `value` field.
-This is dragon gold, not bank loans!
+This is dragon gold, not dragon debts!

 ## Invalid JSON